Valval144/cse15l-lab-reports/LabReport5.md

 -This is then followed by an exit 2.
 I chose a non-zero number because a 0 would mean a successful exit.
 Anything that is non-zero would be a failure.

 -Due to this early exit, the rest of my if statements do not run.
-I exited here if a file could not be compiled but if it was it would grade.sh would evaluate the tests the user ran.
+I exit here if a file could not be compiled but if it does, grade.sh would evaluate the JUnit tests the user made.